d-reinhold/async-priority-queue/README.md

 #### processQueue()

-This function gets called once every `processingFrequency`ms. It inspects the state of the queues and the active tasks and executes a new task if necessary.
+This function gets called once every `processingFrequency` milliseconds.
+It inspects the state of the queues and the active tasks and executes a new task if necessary.
 It can be called manually if desired.

 ###AsyncTask